 System Integration Solutions typically communicate by sending messages to each other as part of a conversation.
-The participants in a conversation agrees on the name and content for each type of message usually following some business standard, for example the UN standard for EDI Despatch Advice
+The participants in a conversation agree on the name and content for each type of message usually following some business-standard, for example, the UN standard for EDI Despatch Advice.

-Nodinite can correlate transactions like order/order response in different formats even transmitted on different integration brokers spanning long time intervals
+Nodinite can correlate transactions like order/order response in different formats even transmitted on many various integration brokers spanning long time intervals.

 - BizTalk logging, governed by the Logging Service.

-If the message is XML based the Logging Service will try to extract the real Message Type from the message.
-The Original Message Type is kept on record level, but Nodinite uses the value set/extracted for the Message Type.
+If the message is JSON, XML or EDIFACT based, the Logging Service extracts the Message Type to be used within Nodinite from the message payload.
+The Original Message Type is kept on record level, but Nodinite uses the value set/extracted as the Message Type.
 This facilitates the use of Search Fields.

 Note: Adding Search Fields and Search Field Expressions on MessageTypes increases workload.
 Make sure to configure and use this powerful feature wisely